 The first batch of options all specifically relate to the form container, which are:

-- Inner Container - Yes or no, select wether you want the inner container to be placed around your form or not.
+- Inner Container - Yes or no, select whether you want the inner container to be placed around your form or not.

-- Border - Allows you to select a subtle border to display around your form.
+- Border - Allows you to select a subtle border to display your form.

 - Padding - Allows you to set the padding for your form container.
 Requires you to enter a PX value, i.e, 45px.
 Not 45 for example.

-- Background Option - This options allows you to set a background for your subscription form, useful if you'd like to create a full width section for your subscription form and want a background behind it.
+- Background Option - This option allows you to set a background for your subscription form, useful if you'd like to create a full-width section for your subscription form and want a background behind it.
 You can select from either Transparent, Color, Pattern or Video.

-Once you're happy with your form configuration go ahead and click on Publish.
+Once you're happy with your form configuration to go ahead and click on Publish.